MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftEntityWizard.md

 > [!div class="checklist"]
 >
-> - How to add the Minecraft Entity Wizard plugin to Blockbench.
+> - How to add the Minecraft Entity Wizard plugin to Blockbench
-> - Understand the steps taken to create a custom entity with the Wizard.
+> - Understand the steps to create a custom entity with the Wizard
-> - Export out the entity to use within Minecraft: Bedrock Edition.
+> - Export the entity to use within Minecraft: Bedrock Edition

 --------